AFellowSpeedrunner/SmolXP/README.md

 Installation doesn't take long.
 I didn't time that but if I had to say depending on what specs your using it could take 3-7 minutes.
 Much faster than normal XP.

+## Virtual Machine Software that can install and run TinyXP
+VMware Workstation 17
+QEMU

 ## Hardware Requirements
 Literally could probably run on a lemon.
 Not kidding, it probably could.